-Determine who should pay legal and other related costs for Petitioner and Petitioner’s children. is already approximately USD $10,000.00 and most of this expense has been trying to get TS to turn over the documents to beneficiaries and examine the effects of TS’s document forgeries, etc. on the beneficiaries.
+Determine who should pay legal and other related costs for Petitioner and Petitioner’s children.
+That the lack of duty and care to the Beneficiaries and the procuring of Forged and Felonious documentation to this Court by TS, Spallina and Tescher, now demand legal counsel be retained by the Beneficiaries to evaluate these problems that are wholly caused by violations of Fiduciary Responsibilities and Law.
+That Tripp Scott’s bill thus far for Petitioner’s children, Exhibit 31 – Tripp Scott Bill is already approximately USD $10,000.00 and most of this expense has been trying to get TS to turn over the documents to beneficiaries and examine the effects of TS’s document forgeries, etc. on the beneficiaries.

-Determine who should pay for Petitioner’s where he wasthe Estates.
-That this counsel is necessary in part under the SAMR Petitioner with 25 to handle Simon’s estate and another USD $25,000.00 for Shirley’s due the complexities already caused by TS’s failures.
-Oa dozen law firms and Attorneys at Laws already discussed herein relating to the Iviewit and Anderson federal lawsuits.
+Determine who should pay for Petitioner’s personal representation, where initially he was claimed not to be a Beneficiary by TS and Spallina under the Estates.
+That this counsel is necessary in part in order to analyze the new proposed Beneficial interests under the SAMR that conflict Petitioner with his children.
+That a whopping retainer of USD $25,000.00 has been asked by one Attorney at Law contacted to handle Simon’s estate and another USD $25,000.00 for Shirley’s due the complexities already caused by TS’s failures and more, see Exhibit 32 – Legal Service Retainer Letter.
+Over a dozen other law firms and Attorneys at Law have refused to take the case in entirety, possibly for reasons already discussed herein relating to the Iviewit and Anderson federal lawsuits and the blocks on Petitioner’s right to due process and coordinated efforts to preclude him from obtaining counsel by those in charge of Disciplinary Regulation in the states of Florida, New York and Virginia, as now new evidence further confirms.